elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/handling_game_states.md

 ## Union Types

 This is a great opportunity to talk about union types in Elm.
-Types can be a really helpful way to think about something that has a limited set of possible states.
+Types can be a helpful way to think about something that has a limited set of possible states.
 In our case, we want to create a `GameState` type that handles all the scenarios we mentioned above.
 You can add this type right above the `Model` type alias:

 ```elm
 type GameState = StartScreen | Playing | Success | GameOver